Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 <div style="clear:left"></div>

 \section Home Welcome to IsoAgLib.org!
-IsoAglib provides a free portable C++ source library for development of <a href="http://www.isobus.com/">ISO 11783 (ISOBUS)</a>
+@isoaglib provides a free portable C++ source library for development of <a href="http://www.isobus.com/">ISO 11783 (ISOBUS)</a>
 applications.
+The purpose of ISO 11783 is to provide an open interconnected system for on-board electronic systems.
+It is intended to enable electronic units to communicate with each other providing a standardized system.
+@isoaglib covers parts 1 to 13 of ISO11783 which specify a communications system for agricultural equipment based on the CAN 2.0 B [1] protocol.<br/>

-IsoAgLib is mainly developed on LINUX.
+\isoaglib is mainly developed on LINUX.
 The actual target device is typically an embedded system.
-Some Win32 specific adaptations do exist, too.

-Follow the <a href="examples.html">tutorial examples</a> to learn how to develop applications using IsoAglib.
+There also exist some Win32 specific adaptations, as well.

+\subsection GettingOverview More Information on IsoAgLib To learn more about \isoaglib you can check the navigation menu for further topics or use one of the following links:
+    - \ref MainFeatures
+    - \ref StructuralOverview describes the structural design of \isoaglib
+    - \ref InfGeneralInformation, \ref InfAgentNetwork, \ref InfServiceNetwork provide some insight on the design goals of the complete system
+    - \ref 3_0_VirtualTerminalIso.cpp illustrates the ease of application development in an example for virtual terminal handling
+    - the <a href="examples.html">tutorial examples page</a> provides other examples for studying purpose

 \section LatestNews Latest News